 7. Christmas Magic at Manor Farm Park & Woodlands

-We recently visited the lovely Manor Farm Park & Woodlands (review coming very soon), and are already sold by their special Christmas Magic weekends.
+We recently visited the lovely Manor Farm Park & Woodlands (review now live here ), and are already sold by their special Christmas Magic weekends.

 We were really impressed with the farm park and the staff too, so I know this will be a fantastic weekend.
 With a full festive experience, you get to meet Santa in hid woodland cabin, see and feed the reindeer, and enjoy the live animal Nativity in the Christmas marquee.